Must be 18 years of age and over. Individuals 17 years old must have peer counselling experience

 Interpersonal communication, and risk assessment skills which will be of benefit in both personal and professional relationships

-A detailed letter of reference upon fulfillment of the Volunteer Contract
+A verification letter upon fulfillment of the Volunteer Contract

 Computer training and an opportunity to work on a data collection and word processing software program